Adolescence (TV series): Development

 Adolescence was originally conceived by Stephen Graham as a response to cases of knife crime by male teenagers in the United Kingdom, including the then-recent (2021 and 2023) murders of Ava White, Elianne Andam, and Brianna Ghey.
-He decided to create a drama exploring the motivation of extreme acts of violence against girls by young boys, and collaborated with screenwriter Jack Thorne.
-Thorne has stated that no part of the drama is based on a specific true story.
-Speaking on BBC Radio 4's arts programme Front Row, Thorne stated that the two writers wanted to "look in the eye of modern male rage" and examine the influence of public figures such as Andrew Tate on boys.
+He decided to create a drama exploring the motivation of extreme acts of violence against girls by young boys and collaborated with screenwriter Jack Thorne.
+"There had been a number of incidents where young boys were stabbing and killing young girls, and I'm calling them young boys because they're not developed to be men", Graham told Rolling Stone UK, adding, "They'd happened up and down the country, and my objective was merely to ask: 'What's going on?
+Why is this happening?
+Can we just have a look at it because this kind of thing didn't happen when I was a young lad.
+Thorne stated that no part of the drama is based on a specific true story.
+Speaking on BBC Radio 4's arts programme Front Row, Thorne stated that the two writers wanted to "look in the eye of modern male rage" and examine the influence of public figures, such as Andrew Tate on boys.

-The series was announced in March 2024 with the working title Adolescence to be written by Jack Thorne and Stephen Graham.
+The series was announced in March 2024, with the working title Adolescence, to be written by Thorne and Graham.
 It is a four-part limited crime drama told in a real-time, one-shot style, with Philip Barantini as director.
 Barantini and Graham previously collaborated on Boiling Point (2021), which was also shot in one take.
-Warp Films, Matriarch Productions and Plan B Entertainment produced the series for Netflix.
-Jo Johnson is series producer, and Graham, Thorne and Barantini are executive producers alongside Mark Herbert, Emily Feller, Hannah Walters, Brad Pitt, Jeremy Kleiner, Dede Gardner and Nina Wolarsky.
+Warp Films, Matriarch Productions, and Plan B Entertainment produced the series for Netflix.
+Jo Johnson served as series producer, and Graham, Thorne and Barantini served as executive producers, alongside Mark Herbert, Emily Feller, Hannah Walters, Brad Pitt, Jeremy Kleiner, Dede Gardner, and Nina Wolarsky.